TheMinester/Linux_Scripts/README.md

 Features:

-Only checks for file in the script directory and not subfolders too.
+Only checks for file in the script directory and not subfolders too.<br>
-Files alredy saved are ignored.
+Files alredy saved are ignored.<br>
-Writes in the terminal the number of file who got a backup made.
+Writes in the terminal the number of file who got a backup made.<br>
-Uses IF conditions with OR conditions.
+Uses IF conditions with OR conditions.<br>

 ### **count.sh**